Madeira, Portugal Guided Walking Holiday---- 8 Days, 7 Nights

 Further Travel Information

-- Travel insurance.
-Unexpected events before or during a trip may leave you with cancelled plans, delayed flights and missed connections, lost luggage, or unforeseen medical expenses.
-Obtaining Travel Insurance to protect your travel investment is recommended.
+Travel insurance.
+Travel insurance for financial protection and peace of mind is recommended.
+Unexpected events before or during a trip may leave you with cancelled plans, delayed flights and missed connections, lost or damaged luggage, or unforeseen medical expenses.
+Therefore, we strongly recommend obtaining Travel Insurance to protect your travel investment.
 Companies that provide comprehensive policies include Travel Guard, Travel Insured International, Allianz, Travelex to name a few.